 All scientific and technical information in this AIF has been reviewed and approved by Marc Leduc, P.Eng., the Chief Operating Officer of KORE, who is a qualified person under NI 43-101.
-As of the date hereof, Mr. Leduc holds, directly or indirectly, nil Common Shares, 1,000,000 stock options and 60,000 restricted share units.
-If all the stock options and restricted share units held by Mr. Leduc were exercised, he would hold approximately 1% of the Common Shares.
+As of the date hereof, Mr. Leduc holds, directly or indirectly, 15,767 Common Shares, 1,250,000 stock options and 138,828 restricted share units.
+If all the stock options and restricted share units held by Mr. Leduc were exercised, he would hold approximately 1.2% of the Common Shares.

-The Company's auditor is PricewaterhouseCoopers LLP.
-PricewaterhouseCoopers LLP has informed KORE that it is independent with respect to KORE within the meaning of the Chartered Professional Accountants of British Columbia Code of Professional Conduct.
+The Company's auditors are PricewaterhouseCoopers LLP, Chartered Professional Accountants, who have prepared an independent auditor's report dated April 27, 2022 in respect of the Company's consolidated financial statements as at December 31, 2021 and December 31, 2020 and for years then ended.
+PricewaterhouseCoopers LLP has advised that they are independent with respect to the Company within the meaning of the Chartered Professional Accountants of British Columbia Code of Professional Conduct.